Digital currencies or assets

 A cryptocurrency can be easily defined as a digital currency.
 However, the concept behind the value and security of cryptocurrency is quite abstract and esoteric.
-Some people are confused behind what makes cryptocurrency valuable and what makes it efficient as a means of storing and transferring value.
+Some people are confused about what makes cryptocurrency valuable and what makes it efficient as a means of storing and transferring value.
 Cryptocurrencies are also sometimes known as coins.

-The most famous of all cryptocurrency is Bitcoin, although there are many new contenders to the cryptocurrency market known as altcoins, or alternative coins.
+The most famous of all cryptocurrency is Bitcoin, although there are many new contenders to the cryptocurrency market known as altcoins or alternative coins.

 There was once a time when the world operated with the barter system.
 Someone looking to sell or trade their goods would need to find another person willing to buy those goods for the exact other goods they are looking for.
 This is called the double coincidence of wants.
 For example, imagine a farmer who wants to trade his bushels of wheat for clothing.
 He would need to find a tailor who is also looking for wheat to be able to trade.
 Fiat money solved this issue by creating a store of value.
 But at the time of its inception and creation, people used to the barter system were probably wondering why worthless paper would be equally or more valuable than their goods.